RILEY'S WAY COUNCILS

 What We Do

-Through the Council, teens practice leading with kindness and building bridges across barriers in their communities.
-A single Council consists of about twenty students from two partnered schools – one public and one private – who meet regularly and learn, grow, and serve together as community change-makers.
-A faculty member from each school joins the students on the council.
+Through Riley’s Way Councils, teens practice leading with kindness and building bridges across barriers in their communities.
+A single Council comprises about twenty students from two partnered schools – one public and one private – who meet regularly in-person and virtually, to learn, grow, and work together as community changemakers.
+A Riley’s Way team member and a faculty member from each school support the Council.

 OUR IMPACT*